 If your family member is having intellectual issues, you may decide to make the assumption that he or she has early onset Alzheimer’s disease.
 However, there are a variety of medical issues that share similar symptoms to dementia that are curable.
 Types of medical problems that share similar manifestations to Alzhimer’s disease include hydrocephalus, urinary tract infections, and delirium.

-To confirm the source of your family member’s short-term memory issues, visit your primary doctor or a certified Neurologist.
+To confirm the source of your family member’s short-term memory issues, visit your primary doctor or a certified Neurologist for a memory screen test.
 Prior to creating an early onset Alzheimer’s diagnosis, a doctor will review your loved one’s medical archives, symptoms, and medication history.

 2.)
 Use Treatments to Postpone Symptoms